Pierfrancesco95/Portfolio/README.md

 The goal of this project is to represent useful business insights about "The Look eCommerce" database using Tableau to make some Tableau dashboards.
 In particular, I decided to analyse the inventory status of the eCommerce.
 Showing KPIs, tables and charts, I first find the main problems and then I suggest what actions should be taken to improve the current situation.

-####  02 Project: "Locker Studio Dashboard: Users Analysis - The Google Merchandise Store"
+####  02 Project: "Looker Studio Dashboard: Users Analysis - The Google Merchandise Store"

-The goal of this project is to ...
-(DRAFT)
+The goal of this project is to make a Dashboard using Looker Studio to show some useful business insights about "Google Merchandise Store" database.
+In particular, I decided to focus the analysis on users (who they are, where they are and how they change during the time).
+First, I connected the database using as source GA4 website ("Google Analytic 4").